shelleywong/CSCI567-Course-Materials/Assignments/Project.md

 Common ways that students use Google Cloud Credits include:
 * [Compute Engine](https://cloud.google.com/products/compute?hl=en) - hosting a website or database backend using Google's Cloud services
-* [The API Library](https://console.cloud.google.com/apis/library) - Google has a number of useful APIs available, including ones for maps, machine learning, and more.
+* [The API Library](https://console.cloud.google.com/apis/library) - Google has a number of useful APIs available, including ones for maps, machine learning, and more (note: for the Maps (and Places) API, use the SDK for Android or JavaScript API).
 * [Cloud Storage for Firebase](https://firebase.google.com/docs/storage) - all projects that store images and other files using Cloud Storage for Firebase must now be on the pay-as-you-go (Blaze) pricing plan.
 No-cost usage from the Spark plan is included in the Blaze plan, so you will likely either use no credits or a very minimal amount; however, your project still needs to be connected to a billing account (use the Billing Account for Education as your billing account!)
 See the [Firebase pricing plans](https://firebase.google.com/pricing) for more info about pricing.<br>

 If you are nearing the credit limit or have reached the limit on your Billing Account for Education, let me know -- I can send message to the Google Cloud Education Programs Team and request additional credits for the specific accounts that are in need of additional funds (up to a point -- you should still aim to make responsible use of your credits).<br>